guardian/scala-automation/README.md

 )
 ```
 NOTE: You can find the latest version by looking [here](http://repo1.maven.org/maven2/com/gu/scala-automation_2.10/)

-- All project source code have to be under src/test
+* All project source code have to be under src/test
-Tests:    src/test/scala/com/gu/{project}/test
+* Tests:    src/test/scala/com/gu/{project}/test
-Steps:    src/test/scala/com/gu/{project}/step
+* Steps:    src/test/scala/com/gu/{project}/step
-PageObj:  src/test/scala/com/gu/{project}/page
+* PageObj:  src/test/scala/com/gu/{project}/page

-You can see examples of each in this repo under (src/examples/scala/com/gu/example/)
+You can see examples of each in this repo under [src/examples/scala/com/gu/example/](src/examples/scala/com/gu/example/)

 ## Features

 ### Test configurations:
-The default configuration is supplied in: src/main/framework.conf
+The default configuration is supplied, by the framework, in: ```src/main/framework.conf```
-If you need to override anything for your tests or add new defaults, add: src/test/resources/project.conf
+If you need to override anything for your tests or add new defaults, add: ```src/test/resources/project.conf```, in your test project.
-If you need some personal settings add local.conf.
-This will be ignored by git so ideal for storing usernames and passwords.
+If you need some personal settings add ```local.conf``` at the root of your test project.
+This should be ignored by Git, so make sure to add it in the suitable .gitignore, and is ideal for storing sensitive data such as usernames and passwords.
-System properties override everything.
+Finally properties defined as a System property overrides all the above property declarations.

+Would you want to put your local.conf in a location which you define yourself, you should provide a System property ```local.conf.loc``` with the value for the path of your local.conf.
+It is important that this is done before the framework is initialized so one way would be to add it as a jvm arg when running the test.

 ### Logging:
 In your resources folder create a file named: logback.xml